Kristina01111000/Drws_site/README.md

 8/20
 For next week:
-Change the link in the footer for the dr w page to about us For the elemental coaching page, have a “learn more about our coaches” button below the book your session button.
-Have it link to the coaches section on the about us page, https://growingholistically.com/elemental-coaching/
-On the about us page add a button that says “book a session with our elemental coaches” https://growingholistically.com/about-us/

 Add section about growing holistically on the about us page -> email dr w about this Add the documentary to the freebies section
 Add a coupon code for the app people?
 Have a download on the site for people who join GH?